Contemplating selling your gun?

 - Is there something special about your gun that means it deserves a higher price tag?
-It could be in fine condition, or only fired a few rounds, or offer a unique history.
-If you can, try not to be sentimental about the value you attach to the gun.
-Other people might not share your view.
+It could be in fine condition, or have only fired a few rounds, or offer a unique history.

-- If you ask for too much money, your gun probably won’t sell.
+- It sounds blindingly obvious but if you ask for too much money, your gun probably won’t sell.

 - When you’ve decided on a price, it’s time to consider the best way to advertise the gun.